 lunes, 18 de marzo de 2024

-WORLD PODOCONIOSIS DAY 2024 - MARCH 18TH - CHRONIC ESTABLISHED LYMPHEDEMA - Organic and Physical Impairment - Lymphatic Vascular Disease - Secondary Lymphedema - Best Practices Management Guideline - Treatment Protocol - Patient Care Pathway - Awareness Campaign
+WORLD PODOCONIOSIS DAY 2024 - MARCH 18TH - MOSSY FOOT DISEASE - SECONDARY LYMPHEDEMA - Organic Lymphatic Vascular Disease - Disease of the Skin - Organic and Physical Impairment - Best Practices Management Guideline - Treatment Protocol - Patient Care Pathway - Awareness Campaign

 The use of footwear is very important for the prevention of Podoconiosis, but once chronic lymphatic dysfunction (lymphedema) is established, shoes alone are not enough to stop the progression of the disease.
-Scientific studies highlight the importance of compression therapy in controlling the progression of lymphedema.
-Clinical results of interventions to control lymphoedema show that simple hygiene-based measures (skin care, exercises, elevation of affected limbs, and use of footwear) are necessary, but these alone are not enough to reduce the volume and size of the extremities.
+Scientific studies highlight the importance of specialized lymphatic therapy and compression garments in controlling the progression of lymphedema.
+Clinical results of interventions to control lymphoedema show that simple hygiene-based measures (skincare, exercises, elevation of affected limbs, simple bandages, and use of footwear) are necessary, but these alone are not enough for proper care of the affected extremities.

 For the maintenance phase of lymphedema management, compression is the most important intervention.
 Compression garments (Orthotic Devices) are easy to use and achieve significant improvements in most patients without causing much discomfort.
 The beneficial value of applying compression stockings in the treatment of venous and lymphatic disease is supported by recommendations rated as Grade 1 evidence.

-The daily use of standard bandages for lymphedema is not practical, for they tend to loosen and slip off when undertaking work that requires continuous physical activity, and likewise, dirty bandages can also be an important source of infection.
+The daily use of standard bandages for lymphedema is not practical.
+Bandages lose pressure after application due to edema reduction, and they also tend to loosen and slip off when undertaking work that requires continuous physical activity, likewise, dirty bandages can also be an important source of infection.
+While bandages are mainly used for the initial phases of compression therapy, compression garments are recommended for the maintenance and long-term management of chronic conditions.

 Self-management strategies according to the chronic care model (CCM), where patients with chronic diseases should assume a leading role in their treatment to improve health status, daily functioning, and quality of life, should not be a substitute for the adequate and necessary clinical treatment that a disease requires.